-Freshwater specialist, Mr Dirk van Drielsuggest the following impact minimization recommendations should be considering as part the construction phase:
+Freshwater specialist, Mr Dirk van Driel suggest the following impact minimization recommendations should be considering as part the construction phase:

 - The clearing of the construction site involves the removal of the riparian vegetation and the loose rocks in the stream to expose the bedrock.
 This can be done minimally, as little as possible, without excessive impact.
 There will be a permanent instream impact, but it can be limited to an area as small as possible. - If the actual construction of the weir is carried out with due consideration for the riparian and instream environment, the impact can be limited to the building site and prevented from having an impact further down the stream.
 The single most significant mitigation measure in this respect is the timing of the construction phase.
 It should be done during the dry season, February and March, when water levels in the Snel River are low. - The long-term abstraction of water will predictably have an impact that can only be mitigated to limited extent.
 Mitigation includes the omission of water offtakes along the river apart from the formal ones at the two dividing structures.
 All existing offtakes upstream of the end of the envisaged pipe should be incorporated into the proposed weir.
 This would be predictably met with fierce resistance from those with vested interest. - The draw down could be less than to the level of the Ecological Reserve.
 In this event the creep of dry conditions up the river would be less.
 The hydroperiod would not be shortened as much.
 Exactly to what extent the creep and hydroperiod would be affected can be predicted by hydrological modelling.
-However, this is another project with a separate budget. - The clearing of the site following the construction phase can be done with due care and without letting any loose material into and down the river. - Erosion control measures should be implemented.
-Suitable vegetation should be planted upon completion of the project. - Finally, and most importantly, if the flow at the site of the proposed weir is 50 litres per second or more, there should be at least 2 of 3 litres per second flowing from the Waboom River into the Breede River.
+However, this is another project with a separate budget. - The clearing of the site following the construction phase can be done with due care and without letting any loose material into and down the river.

+- Erosion control measures should be implemented.
+Suitable vegetation should be planted upon completion of the project.
+The proposed amended water structure, which includes protection gabions, will reduce erosion associated with the operational phase of the water structure.
+The protection gabions will also prolong the lifespan of the water structure. - Finally, and most importantly, if the flow at the site of the proposed weir is 50 litres per second or more, there should be at least 2 of 3 litres per second flowing from the Waboom River into the Breede River.
 This would keep a currently highly compromised river alive.
 It should not be allowed that all the water is taken.
 These figures are only meant to serve as an example.
-Observation and adjustment of the operational rules are necessary to sustain ecological responsibility.

-A permanent river warden could be appointed to regularly inspect the water provision system and to enforce agreed upon operational rules.
+Observation and adjustment of the operational rules are necessary to sustain ecological responsibility. - A permanent river warden could be appointed to regularly inspect the water provision system and to enforce agreed upon operational rules.
 Such a person would probably be employed by the irrigation boards.